• Skip to primary navigation

 Ice Experiments in the kitchen

-Making ice cream in a bag is another great demonstration of the effect of salt on ice.
+Making ice cream in a bag is another excellent demonstration of the effect of salt on ice.

 Make slushy drinks from fruit juice frozen into ice cubes.